kesdoka1131/kesdoka1131/README.md

 - 👋 Hi, I’m @kesdoka1131
 - 👀 I’m interested in learning new things
-- 🌱 I’m currently learning Web Develpment
+- 🌱 I’m currently learning Web Development
+- 👨‍💻 Worked at Greentiger Mobility Pvt.
+Ltd. as a Digital Marketer(2025)
 - 👨‍💻 Worked at LoadShare Networks Pvt.
-Ltd. as a SDE to develop APIs
+Ltd. as an SDE to develop APIs(2024)
 - 📫 How to reach me -keshavdokania2262@gmail.com
 - 😄 Pronouns: he/him